 Buffy the Vampire Slayer (film)

 1992 film written by Joss Whedon (creator of TV’s Firefly) and directed by Fran Rubel Kuzui, in which a high school girl learns that she is destined to be her generation’s protective force against creatures of the night.
 The cast included Kristy Swanson, Luke Perry, Donald Sutherland and Paul (“Pee-Wee Herman”) Reubens.
-It inspired the 1997-2003 television series of the same name.
-The film inspired the TV series Buffy the Vamipre Slayer.
+The film inspired the 1997-2003 TV series Buffy the Vamipre Slayer.

 Buffy the Vampire Slayer (TV series)

-1997-2003 television series based on the 1992 film of the same name, and created by the screenwriter of the original Buffy the Vampire Slayer film Joss Whedon.
-The series, which starred Sarah Michelle Gellar in the title role, followed the adventures of a young girl after she learns that she is destined to slay vampires, demons and other dark creatures, with the help of her friends.
+Based on the original 1992 film Buffy the Vampire Slayer, and created by its screenwriter Joss Whedon, this 1997-2003 series, which starred Sarah Michelle Gellar in the title role, followed the adventures of a young girl after she learns that she is destined to slay vampires, demons and other dark creatures, with the help of her friends.

 See Maid café.